-Mail service shall be deemed effective upon the earlier of either seventy two (72) hours after deposit in the U.S. mail, in accordance herewith, or upon receipt or refusal to accept receipt by a reputable courier service.
-Notices sent by facsimile transmission which are received by 4:00 p.m. (in the addressees time zone), shall be deemed delivered as of the date of such transmission, provided that an original copy of such transmission is delivered to the addressee by a nationally utilized overnight courier service on the day following such transmission.
+Brenda J. Goerks, Esq.
+Akerman LLP Three Brickell City Centre 98 Southeast Seventh Street Suite 1100 Mail service shall be deemed effective upon the earlier of either seventy-two (72) hours after deposit in the U.S. mail, in accordance herewith, or upon receipt or refusal to accept receipt by a reputable courier service.
 Either party by written notice to the other may designate additional parties to receive copies of notices sent to it.
 Such designees may be changed by written notice.
 Either party may at any time, in the manner set forth for giving notice to the other, designate a different address to which notices, communication and statements to it shall be sent.

-19.0 Duplicate Counterparts.
-This Second Amendment may be executed by the parties in duplicate counterparts and when taken together the same shall make one complete and binding document.
-This Second Amendment may be executed in full via facsimile transfer or electronic transmission, which facsimile copy or electronic transfer shall be deemed as binding as an original.
-All parties hereto may rely upon such facsimile copy or electronic transfer as though it were an original.

-Superseding Clause.
-The terms and conditions of this Second Amendment shall supersede, amend and modify all terms and conditions of the Lease.
-In the event of any conflict between the terms and conditions contained herein and the terms and conditions contained in the Lease, all terms and conditions contained in this Second Amendment shall control.
+- 18.0 Duplicate Counterparts.
+This Third Amendment may be executed by the parties in duplicate counterparts and when taken together the same shall make one complete and binding document.
+This Third Amendment may be executed in full via facsimile transfer or electronic transmission, which facsimile copy or electronic transfer shall be deemed as binding as an original.
+All parties hereto may rely upon such facsimile copy or electronic transfer as though it were an original. - 19.0 Superseding Clause.
+The terms and conditions of this Third Amendment shall supersede, amend and modify all terms and conditions of the Lease.
+In the event of any conflict between the terms and conditions contained herein and the terms and conditions contained in the Lease, all terms and conditions contained in this Third Amendment shall control.
 In all other respects, all terms and conditions of the Lease shall remain in full force and effect.